Barnagar College

-Barnagar College (Assamese: বৰনগৰ মহাবিদ্যালয়) is an educational institution in Barpeta.
+Barnagar College (Assamese: বৰনগৰ মহাবিদ্যালয়) is an educational institution in Barpeta in Assam.
 The college is affiliated with the University of Gauhati.
 It is the third-oldest college in the district.
 It has been imparting education to many students from an area predominantly inhabited by socially and economically backward segments of the population.

 History

 It was established on 3 September 1962.
 By December 1972 it was brought under the deficit system of grants-in-aid by the Government of Assam.
 It has been affiliated to the U.G.C.
 Under 2(f) since 1969.
 The college has been accredited "B" grade by the NAAC (National Assessment And Accreditation Council), Bangalore in 2004.
 The college was started by Ghanashyam Talukdar, a local educationist and socio-political figure as a night college, with the goal of providing educational opportunities to the poor students of the region.

 Departments

-The college have different departments for every courses and programmes:
+The college has different departments for various courses and programmes: